labujaber1/cycle-colours/readme.txt

 == License ==

-MIT License.
+GPL v2 or later license.
 See LICENSE file for details.